matthias-reis/carda-gatsby/content/articles/2021/09/shy-low-snake-behind-the-sun-1.md

 subTitle: '"A Crazy Race"'
 seoTitle: Shy, Low – "Snake Behind The Sun" – Post-Metal Review
 description: Fans of bands like pg.lost, Thrice, Cult Of Luna and Russian Circles should pay attention to this record review.
-There is an album release coming up on October 8th that you should definitely consider listening to.
+There is an album coming up on October 8th that you should definitely consider listening to.
 With their new record, "Snake Behind The Sun, the Pelagic signed band Shy, Low really hits the spot.
 image: /img/shy-low.jpg
 copyrigt: Shy, Low
 ogImage: /img/shy-low-fb.jpg